chromium/chromium/content/test/data/attribution_reporting/interop/README.md

             // Whether the registration will be processed with debug permission
             // enabled.
 Defaults to false.
             "debug_permission": true,

+            // Optional for the first response in the list, but required for all
+            // subsequent ones.
+If absent, defaults to the registration's
+            // timestamp.
+            "timestamp": "456",

             // If present and non-null, the source's randomized response,
             // consisting of zero of more fake reports.
 Defaults to null.
 Length